open-curriculum/open-education-resource/course-name/module-name/required-access-materials-or-equipment.md

-#Required access, materials, or equipment.md
+#Required access, materials, or equipment